 Sometimes, we get so caught up in one discipline or another that we forget that there are essential elements to all that are fundamentally the same.
 Good for the body, a release for the mind, a connection to the soul.
 Whether that happens for you on the mat or on the running trail, it makes no difference.

 I would not consider myself a natural runner.
 I don’t have long legs or an easy gait, nor that bounce that some runners just have naturally.
-I do however know the benefits of running and so have a few running sessions built into my regular fitness regime.
+However, I know the benefits of running and have running sessions built into my regular fitness regime.
 I also know the physical impact that running can have on your body which is why it can be useful to build a good yoga or stretching routine into your weekly training sessions.

 Benefits of yoga & stretching

-Not only can yoga help improve your times, your stamina and your resilience but it can also prevent injury, bring awareness to any potential issues and create some much-needed rest and restoration for your wonderful body.
+Not only can yoga help improve your times, stamina, and resilience, but it’s also great for injury prevention, bringing awareness to potential issues, and creating some much-needed rest and restoration for your wonderful body.

 So how can we enhance the experience of running while taking care of our bodies?